Exceptional Film Crew Is Top Production Asset in Wilmington, N.C.

 Wilmington, NC earned its reputation for turning out successful television series, too.
 Credits include “Matlock,” “Good Behavior,” “One Tree Hill,” “Sleepy Hollow,” “Dawson’s Creek” and “Under the Dome.”

 EUE/Screen Gems Executive Vice President Bill Vassar says the crew attracts productions to Wilmington.
 “Everyone in this business loves to work at home with family nearby and sleep in their own beds.
 Locally based crew also offer cost savings to productions, too,” says Vassar.

-“I am always eager to work in Wilmington,” says Line Producer Barbara D’Alessandro whose credits include “Quantico,” “Secrets & Lies,” “Reckless” and “Army Wives.”
+“I am always eager to work in Wilmington,” says Line Producer Barbara D’Alessandro.
+Her credits include “Quantico,” “Secrets & Lies,” “Reckless” and “Army Wives.”
 “Wilmington has the distinction of providing a refreshing and unique blend of local crew, great studios and a support system of production based businesses.
 The town works together as one instinctive unit and demonstrates exceptional professionalism.”

 Producer/UPM Dale Williams adds, “Whether I work in-town or out-of-town, I hire as many Wilmington crew as possible.
 The major studios are blown away by their attitude and first-rate skill set.”
 Williams’ credits include “Good Behavior,” “Eastbound and Down” and “Under The Dome.”

 “We can crew multiple productions from the top down and with department heads in every category including DGA, stunts, special effects, camera, art department, construction, locations and so on,” says Johnny Griffin of the Wilmington Regional Film Commission.
 “Most shows crew with 90 to 95 percent locals who know the town, the locations, the vendors.”